 - How could Islam be considered a 'religion of nature' when it has made it so difficult that even in emergencies, men and women don't even exchange a single word?

 - What wrong could have happened if they had greeted each other, and Safwan had asked her about the problem, why she was alone there, and if she needed some other kind of help too in that situation?

 Even today Muslim ladies and girls are unable to take help without any hesitation in each and every field from men (either they are male doctors or male teachers etc.).
 So much energy of society is wasted in these unnatural restrictions, and half of the Islamic society (i.e. women) becomes practically useless and unable to help with productivity.

 PS: Muslims are divided on the issue if a woman's 'face' should be veiled or not.
 Those who support the veiling of the face too, present this tradition as proof, while 'Aisha veiled her full face from Safwan.

-Dire Consequences of misunderstanding that took place in Ifk due to Islamic Hijab and Modesty:
+Dire Consequences of Misunderstanding that took place in Ifk due to Islamic Hijab and Modesty:

-The misunderstanding in Ifk led to a point where Muhammad was about to divorce 'Aisha (despite her being fully innocent), and even some members of society became psychopaths and were punished severely, and this whole Drama lasted for a complete month, and it ended only due to the revelation (i.e. without the claim of revelation by Muhammad, the consequences of misunderstandings in this incident would have become even deadlier).
+The misunderstanding in Ifk led to a point where Muhammad was about to divorce 'Aisha (despite her being fully innocent), and even some members of society became mentally ill and were punished severely, and this whole Drama lasted for a complete month, and it ended only due to the revelation (i.e. without the claim of revelation by Muhammad, the consequences of misunderstandings in this incident would have become even deadlier).

 (The Hadith of Ifk conitnues)